HiPERCAM/hipercam/docs/reduction.rst

 ..
 Warning::
    Do not take bias frames too soon after (within less than 20 minutes) powering on the CCDs to avoid higher than normal dark current. |makebias|
    include a plot option to check this.
+Make sure to look at this if the bias is taken not long after a power on.

 Flat fields
 ===========